lebe-dev/pw/docs/faq/FAQ.en.md

 When you open a secret URL, client (browser) loads encrypted data from server side.
 Then client side will decrypt data with strong key encoded into URL.

+Secret URLs have limited lifespan (one hour, two hours or one day max).

 **3. What algorithm is used for encryption?**

 AES 256, key length 32.